plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Creates a sales price currency.
+Activates a currency for a sales price.
 The ID of the sales price must be specified.

 ##### <strong>Parameters</strong>